Ever heard of no-dig gardening? This way of gardening has been around for decades, although many people don’t know about it.

 No-dig gardens are a process of adding layers of organic material that can be created in raised beds, on existing grass, and even over concrete (although the first layer process is a bit different for each).
 Six layers form the basis, and they include, from the bottom up:

-When you’re done layering these materials, simply make a hole in the straw with your hands (large enough for the rootball of the plant), then fill with compost, plant, and water in.
+When you’re done layering these materials, simply make a hole in the straw with your hands (large enough for the plant’s rootball), then fill with compost, plant, and water in.
 No trowels, no shovels!
-There are a number of ways to create a no-dig garden, available by a quick Internet search, but this is one of the most-used and straightforward.
-Want a more in-depth, step-by-step guide?
-Check out our article “Creating a No-Dig Garden in 10 Easy Steps!”
+There are several ways to create a no-dig garden, available by a quick Internet search, but this is one of the most used and straightforward.